-Why Nigerian shipowners may lose out from $19bn Dangote refinery
+Why Nigerian shipowners may lose out from $19bn Dangote Refinery

-Speaking with Tribune Online in Lagos exclusively, the President of SOAN, Dr MkGeorge Onyung, explained that the Dangote Refinery is located within the nation’s waters, and thus falls under the country’s Cabotage regime.
+Speaking with the Nigerian Tribune in Lagos, President of SOAN, Dr. MkGeorge Onyung, explained that the Dangote Refinery is located within the nation’s waters, and thus falls under the country’s Cabotage regime.

-“The question we indigenous shipowners keep asking ourselves is, are we ready to partake in the crude oil lifting business that will boom around the Dangote Refinery by mid-next year?
+“The question we indigenous shipowners keep asking ourselves is that, are we ready to partake in the crude oil lifting business that will boom around the Dangote Refinery by mid next year?

 “We are definitely not ready due to a lack of capacity.
 Indigenous shipowners are struggling to make ends meet.
 The $350m Cabotage Vessel Financing Fund (CVFF) which is expected to improve capacity for indigenous shipowners is yet to be disbursed.